hrantzsch/vimclip/README.md

 ### Step 1: Dependencies

+By default, vimclip relies on `xsel` on Linux and `pbcopy` on macOS to copy what you typed into the clipboard.
+Make sure they are available, or make vimclip use a different command by setting `$VIMCLIP_CLIPBOARD_COMMAND`.

-vimclip requires `xsel` to be installed on Linux systems (`apt install xsel`, `pacman -S xsel`, ...), and `$EDITOR` to be set to your favorite editor (probably vim).
+You should also set `$EDITOR` to your favorite editor (probably vim).

 ### Step 2: Integration

-First **copy the script** to your `$HOME/bin` folder.
+**Copy the script** to a folder in your `$PATH` and mark it executable.
-Remember to mark it executable and try it out by running `vimclip` in a terminal.
+Arch users can install `vimclip-git` from the AUR.

-Next you'll want to set a shortcut to automatically spawn a terminal and run `vimclip`.
+After that, you'll want to set a shortcut to automatically spawn a terminal and run `vimclip`.
-This will depend on your desktop environment and terminal of course:
+This will depend on your desktop environment and terminal.
+Some examples:

 **Ubuntu with gnome-terminal**